 A. Performance Requirements: The designs must be able to accurately measure light intensities at 470 and 535 nm.
-These readings do not have to be simultaneous, but must be close in time.
-An excitation source of 430 nm should induce this response, which will
+These readings do not have to be simultaneous but must be close in time.
+An excitation source of 430 nm should induce this response, which will be

-- be recorded by a detector (camera) and uploaded to a freeware image analysis program (ImageJ) on a compatible computer for analysis.
-The lactate level can then be extracted based on the ratio of 470 and 535 intensities. - B. Safety: The design should minimize contact between the excitation source and user.
-This is due to the fact that the excitation source is near the UV light spectrum which is damaging to human skin tissue.
-All electronic components should be enclosed. - C. Accuracy and Reliability: This product should be accurate enough to determine the acceptor-donor ratio.
+- B. Safety: The design should minimize contact between the excitation source and user.
+This is due to the fact that the excitation source is near the UV light spectrum which is damaging to human skin tissue. - C. Accuracy and Reliability: This product should be accurate enough to determine the acceptor-donor ratio.
 FRET results should be similar to the results obtained from the client's microscope. - D. Life in Service: Product itself would last for years and system components should be easily replaced if broken or damaged. - E. Shelf Life: Shelf life would be 50 years.
 Optical filters and CMOS cameras will have lifetime guarantee as long as proper care is given to these components. - F. Operating Environment: The design must operate at room temperature. - G. Ergonomics: Product should be simple and intuitive for students to use.
-The image collection and accept/donor ratio calculation should be as simple as possible. - H. Size: Able to be used as a typical laboratory station on a lab desk (8" x 14" base), size similar to competing/conventional microscopes.
+The image collection and accept/donor ratio calculation should be as simple as possible. - H. Size: Able to be used as a typical laboratory station on a lab desk (20 cm by 30 cm base), size similar to competing/conventional microscopes.
 All non-essential components for analysis should be discarded.
-Height of microscope < 45 cm. - I. Power Source: Device will be powered by a power outlet from the wall, thus eliminating the need for battery replacement. - J. Weight: 1 to 10 pounds - K. Materials: The device will have an internal circuit and will utilize a single, super-bright white LED, plastics, wires, optical filters, and an Arduino.
+Height of microscope < 45 cm. - I. Power Source: Device will be powered by a power outlet from the wall, thus eliminating the need for battery replacement. - J. Weight: 1 to 10 pounds - K. Materials: The device will have an internal circuit and will likely utilize a single, super-bright white LED, plastics, wires, optical filters, and a raspberry pi.
 A CMOS camera will be used along with a stepper motor for the mobile filter swap.
 Two emission filters and one excitation filter will be used in order to differentiate the 470 nm and 535 nm fluorescence.
-The final product will also include 3D printed parts such as the LED holder, filter swap platform and stand, which will be fabricated out of PLA and ABS. - L. Aesthetics, Appearance, and Finish: Simple aesthetics, appears intuitive to use, and simple finish.
+The final product will also include 3D printed parts such as the LED holder, filter swap platform, and stand. - L. Aesthetics, Appearance, and Finish: Simple aesthetics, appears intuitive to use, and simple finish.